 Executives clear goals that respond to YCC's heritage policies and this Strategy.
-14. Develop a strategic approach for identifying sites of potential archaeological significance, including through the preparation of archaeological sensitivity mapping.
-Senior Advisor City Heritage (CEO Office) Short term (0-5 years) A strategic approach for identifying sites of potential archaeological significance is adopted.
+Develop a strategic approach for a municipal archaeological review.
+Senior Advisor City Heritage (CEO Office) Short term (0-5 years) Based on the strategic approach sites of potential archaeological significance are identified and Heritage Victoria is consulted to explore the possibility of archaeological sensitivity mapping.
 Managing Council's Own Heritage Assets Goal: Bolster YCC's approach 15.
 Prepare a program for developing Conservation Management Plans and other guidance as appropriate for YCC's own heritage assets and ensure that CMPs link with the Building Asset Management Plans.
 Senior Advisor City Heritage (CEO Office) in collaboration with Buildings and Asset Management Department Short term (0- 5 years) The preparation of Conservation Management Plans for all YCC owned individually significant sites starts in 2020 and continues consecutively for the next 5 years.
 CMPs for YCC owned significant sites are linked to the respective Building Asset Management Plans.
 A restoration/conservation guide is prepared to assist Departments in planning and managing typical upgrades and alterations to buildings and streetscapes, fit-outs, landscaping etc. to heritage management for its own assets - 'lead by example' 16.
 Prepare a framework, and obtain additional support, for managing YCC owned heritage assets including maintenance, restoration, alterations and upgrades such as disability access.
 Senior Advisor City Heritage (CEO Office) in collaboration with Buildings and Asset Management Department, Traffic, Engineering, works Arts and Culture and Library Services and Construction Management Short term (0- 5 years) A framework for managing YCC owned heritage assets is prepared.
 Guidelines are prepared and service authorities, transport agencies and other relevant external stakeholders are informed about guidelines so that they respond to CoY heritage assets accordingly during their works in CoY.
 Additional resources to supplement local historical collections are sought.
-Existing oral history collections are fully catalogued.